suncoast-devs/handbook/lessons/soft-skills/health.md

 eye level or slightly lower.

-**Glare-blocking tinted computer glasses** There are a variety of frame styles with varying shades of tinting, and prices range greatly to help you find the right pair for you.
+**Glare-blocking tinted computer glasses** There are a variety of frame styles with varying shades of tinting, even prescription tinted, and prices range greatly to help you find the right pair for you.

 **[F.lux](https://justgetflux.com/)** is a program that adjusts a display's